-2.8.1 - Immediate action must be taken:
+2.8.1 Immediate action must be taken:

-- Do not speak to the individual it concerns. - Allegations or concerns about colleagues and visitors must be reported directly to the Headmaster who will follow guidance in Keeping Children Safe in Education (2021, Part four: Allegations of abuse made against teachers and other staff). - If the concern relates to Headmaster it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO - previously known as DOFA) and they will decide on any acAtion required. - If there is a conflict of interest which inhibits this process of reporting, staff can report directly to the LADO. - If allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency. - Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
+- Do not speak to the individual it concerns. - Allegations or concerns about colleagues and visitors must be reported directly to the Head (or the DSL in the absence of the Head) who will follow guidance in Keeping Children Safe in Education (2023 Part Four: Allegations of abuse made against teachers and other staff). - If the concern relates to Head it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO previously known as DOFA) and they will decide on any action required. - If there is a conflict of interest which inhibits this process of reporting, staff can report directly to the LADO. - If allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency. - Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
 The allocated social worker should also be informed on the day.
-The school should not undertake any investigation unless the LADO advises this. - If the school ceases to use the services of a member of staff (or a governor or volunteer), because they are unsuitable to work with children, there will be a prompt and detailed report to the Disclosure and Barring service (DBS) and where relevant, to the Teaching Regulation Agency(TRA) (Refer to policy 9.8: Discipline Rules and Procedure)
+The school should not undertake any investigation unless the LADO advises this. - If the school ceases to use the services of a member of staff (or a governor or volunteer), because they are unsuitable to work with children, there will be a prompt and detailed report to the Disclosure and Barring service (DBS) and where relevant, to the Teaching Regulation Agency (TRA) (Refer to policy 9.8: Discipline Rules and Procedure)

-2.8.2 - Low level concerns
+2.8.2 Low level concerns

-This should be read in conjunction with the staff code of conduct and Keeping Children Safe in Education (2021, Part 4).
+This should be read in conjunction with the staff code of conduct and Keeping Children Safe in Education (2023, Part 4).
 A low-level concern is not insignificant.
-This process should be used in events where a concern about professional conduct does not met the threshold set out at the beginning of this section.
+This process should be used in events where a concern about professional conduct does not meet the threshold set out at the beginning of this section.

-- Reports should be made to the Headmaster.
-Sidcot School creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The Headmaster will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.

-• If there is an increase of low levels concerns about a member if staff, the school would instigate a safeguarding investigation
+- Reports should be made to the Head (or the DSL in the absence of the Head).
+Sidcot School creates an environment where staff are encouraged and feel confident to selfrefer where they have found themselves in a situation and there is a clear procedure for confidentially sharing a concern. - The Head, in consultation with the DSL, will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.
+Keeping Children Safe in Education (2023) makes it clear that learning lessons applies in all cases, not just those which are concluded and found to be substantiated. - Low level concerns shared about supply staff and contractors will be notified to their employers. - If there is an increase of low levels concerns about a member of staff, the school would instigate a safeguarding investigation.